Helioform/RTCW-BSP-Map-Viewer/README.md

 Requires:

+  -Visual Studio 2017

   -Main Return To Castle Wolfenstein game data (placed in WorldMaps folder)

   -Graphics Card with Direct3D 10 GPU

   -Windows 7/10 (has not been tested on previous versions of Windows)